anesabml/anesabml/README.md

 # Hi, I'm Anes Abismail

-I'm a software engineer who is passionate about making Android apps, creating and providing the best user experience.
-I enjoy working with Kotlin, Architecture components, GraphQL and NodeJS.
+I'm a software engineer who is passionate about opensource, I enjoy working with Kotlin, Python.
 I have an eye for details and writing clean code. what I enjoy about Software Engineering is the ability to create something new and unique.

 ## Find me:
 - Sharing my knowledge on <a href="https://twitter.com/anesabml"> Twitter</a>